No matter what sport they play, just about any athlete can benefit from adding cross-training to their routine.

 Listed below are three strength exercises that are great for golfers of all skill levels.
 They require limited space and can be done with minimal equipment, so they’re perfect for people who don’t have access to a gym.

 Lateral step-ups strengthen the gluteus medius, which helps stabilize the hips.
 When the hips are more stable, it’s easier to transfer energy from the legs up into the upper body and head of the golf club.
-This, in turn, will help you have a more powerful swing.
+This, in turn, will help you have both proper golf swing rotation and a more powerful swing.

 Lunges with Trunk Rotation